 The best nuts for parrots are pine nuts, almonds, macadamia nuts, cashews, brazil nuts, walnuts, and hazelnuts.
 You can feed parrots peanuts (monkey nuts) if they’re fresh, human-grade, and roasted.

 Some nuts are more likely to harbor mold or trigger allergies.
-So, avoid feeding your parrot unshelled nuts unless you’re 100% certain they’re clean and mold-free.
+So, avoid feeding parrots unshelled nuts unless you’re certain they’re clean and mold-free.

-Are Nuts Healthy For Parrots?
+Are Nuts Healthy for Parrots?

-Nuts are good for parrots and are a natural part of their diet in the wild.
+Nuts are good for parrots and a natural part of their diet in the wild.
 Parrots are found in habitats across the southern hemisphere, from Central and South America to Australia.

-Here, budgies forage for the following nuts:
+Here, parrots forage for nuts, including the following:

 Are Nuts Dangerous for Parrots?

-- Shortness of breath
+- Shortness of breath.

-- Chest pain
+- Chest pain.

-- Difficulty breathing
+- Difficulty breathing.

 Unfortunately, mold can grow inside nuts.
 Due to the shell, it can be hard to determine whether a nut is moldy.
-If your parrot has eaten moldy nuts, its health will decline.
+Before offering nuts to a parrot, do the following:

 - Get human-grade peanuts from reputable sources, such as grocery stores.